 There is much our elderly Brothers share with me when we talk.
-You’ll recognize their concerns: their concern over being a financial burden on the younger Brothers, their embarrassment in not reaching a bathroom in time, their loss of strength in their hands.
+You’ll recognize their concerns: they worry they are being a financial burden on the younger Brothers, they are embarrassed to not be able to always reach a bathroom in time, and they are losing the strength in their hands.

-Yet I see them perking up in the company of their fellow Marist Brothers in our retirement communities.
-These good men are their family, Brothers they went through training with, Brothers they taught side by side with, Brothers they shared the same laughs and hours at prayer with.
+Yet, in the company of their fellow Marist Brothers in our retirement communities, I see them perking up.
+These good men are their family.
+They are Brothers who they went through training with, Brothers they taught side by side with, Brothers they shared the same laughs and hours at prayer with.

 Now they share their suffering together, their memories together, their losses together, their prayers together.
 They are blessed.

 And so are we: by your compassion and your support.
 We have asked for your partnership in caring for our elderly and disabled Brothers and you have responded, even in these difficult financial times.